EtchedPixels/EmulatorKit/README.md

 Options:
 - -a		enable 6850 ACIA
 - -b		512K ROM/512K RAM board
-- -c		CTC card present (not yet supported)
+- -c		CTC card present (not yet tested)
 - -e n		Execute ROM bank n (0-7)
 - -i path	Enable IDE and use this file
 - -m board	Board type (z80 for default rc2014 or sc108)
+- -p		Pageable ROM (needed for CP/M)
 - -r path	Load the ROM image from this path
 - -s		Enable the SIO/2 (no IRQ support yet)